 Sexual violence and sexual harassment are never acceptable and will not be tolerated.
 The Academy will act swiftly in response to instances of alleged child-on-child abuse and will follow its safeguarding policy, Keeping Children Safe statutory guidance and the DfE guidance on sexual violence and harassment between children.
 Risk assessments will be carried out and measures put in place while investigations into any reports continue.
-These measures may include those listed in section 6 of this policy such as being in a separate space or supported by the safeguarding lead.
+These measures are outlined in our academy child protection and safeguarding policy.
 Support will be provided to the reported victim and abuser.
 The outcome of the investigation may lead to sanctions being imposed in accordance with the terms of this policy.